AllenAnZifeng/DeepLearning282/README.md

 ```
 in run_finetune.sh change "OUTPUT_DIR" into your path.

-## building your own datasets and run
+## Building your own datasets or finetuning work

-make sure you have already logged in  huggingface before you start running generate_dataset.py and export_to_hub.py.
+Make sure you have already logged in huggingface before you start running generate_dataset.py and export_to_hub.py.

 By running generate_dataset.py and export_to_hub.py can help you generate your own dataset.